qydan/Uno-M4/README.md

 ## Changelog

+### Milestone 4 (Version 4.0)

+#### Added
+- **Undo/Redo System:** Implemented a history stack system using serialization to snapshot game states, allowing players to undo moves and redo them.
+- **Serialization (Save/Load):** Added functionality to save the current game state to a file (`.ser`) and load it back later to resume play.
+- **Scoring & Rounds:** Implemented official scoring rules.
+When a player empties their hand, the round ends, and points are tallied based on opponents' remaining cards.
+The game continues in rounds until a player reaches 500 points.
+- **GUI Menu Bar:** Added a `JMenuBar` to the main frame containing "File" (Save, Load) and "Game" (Undo, Redo) options.
+- **JUnit Tests:** Added `UnoMilestone4Test` to verify serialization persistence and undo/redo logic.

+#### Changed
+- Updated `UnoModel`, `UnoPlayer`, and `UnoCard` to implement `Serializable`.
+- Refactored `UnoView` interface to include `handleRoundEnd` for intermediate round summaries.
+- Updated `UnoController` to handle `SAVE`, `LOAD`, `UNDO`, and `REDO` commands.

+### Milestone 3 (Version 3.0)

 #### Added
 - Full Uno Flip special card functionality:
     - Flip Card (switch all cards between Light and Dark sides)
     - Draw Five (next player draws 5 cards and loses their turn)
     - Skip Everyone (all opponents skipped, current player goes again)
     - Wild Draw Colour (player selects new dark colour; next player draws until matching colour)
 - Dual-sided Light/Dark card system and Flip mechanic for the deck and discard pile
 - Updated scoring rules for Uno Flip cards
 - AI Player system supporting 2–4 players, with selection between Human or AI
 - AI legal-move validation and basic strategy for selecting playable cards
 - JUnit tests for:
     - Uno Flip special cards
     - AI player behaviour and strategy
 - Updated UML class diagrams including new card types, AIPlayer, and dual-side card logic
 - New sequence diagrams:
     - Human player plays a Flip Card